danielsgriffin/qrs/README.md

 2. Type your query as you normally would and press enter.
 3. Search opens in new tab.

-You can update the preset list of search engines in search.js (see presetList).
-Note the convention follows the convention of replacing the query text w/ '%s' found in selecting search engines in Chrome/Brave.

 _N.b.
 I'm not sure yet how to change the "default" engine randomly w/o the burden of a popup telling you that it has been changed._

 The search opening in a new tab is not my normal process.
 I would prefer, I think, to run in the current tab.
 TODO

 _Remember: Get to the address bar by hitting Cmd+L (Mac) / Ctrl+L (Windows)._

+# preset list of search engines

+- www.duckduckgo.com
+- www.search.brave.com
+- www.twitter.com
+- www.bing.com
+- www.ecosia.org
+- www.google.com
+- www.qwant.com
+- www.you.com

+You can update the preset list of search engines in search.js (see presetList).
+Note the convention follows the convention of replacing the query text w/ '%s' found in selecting search engines in Chrome/Brave.

 # citations